Give your child a smart start!

 - Read two books a day with your child, you’ll finish in two years.

 - Read one book a day with your child, you’ll finish in three years.

 Everything!
-Every book you read counts every time you read it.
+Every book you read counts, every time your child hears it.

 - Multiple readings of the same book